AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 5. After you have added all the attributes that you want to export, select **[!UICONTROL Save and close]**.
 6. Repeat these steps for each external audience.

 If you want to activate external audiences to your destinations without exporting any attribute, enable the **[!UICONTROL Exclude enrichment attributes]** toggle.
-This will export the profiles from the external audiences, but none of their corresponding attributes are sent to your destination.
+This option exports the profiles from the external audiences, but none of their corresponding attributes are sent to your destination.

 ![UI image showing the exclude enrichment attributes toggle.](../assets/ui/activate-batch-profile-destinations/exclude-enrichment-attributes.png)